deluus/horiseonRefactor-dp/README.md

 # horiseonRefactor-dp# 01 HTML, CSS, and Git: Code Refactor

-corrected with ID tag to make Search Engine Optimization navigate to description on the page
+checked all links to verify they work. corrected with ID tag to to make link navigate to description on the page

-consolidate all repeating codes into a cleaner format by creating a blanket class
+consolidate all repeating codes into a cleaner format by creating a blanket class. minimized any repetition

+attempted to simplify

 added ALT tags as needed.